About The West Virginia Primary Care Association

 Our Vision, Mission, Strategic Goals, and History

-To be the primary source of expertise in the delivery of comprehensive primary care services in West Virginia.
+The West Virginia Primary Care Association will be the leading source of expertise in the delivery of comprehensive primary care services in West Virginia.

 Our Strategic Goals

 - Assist community health centers in demonstrating accountability to communities and strategic partners

 - Build community health centers into competitive employers and strengthen workforce capacity